UCL-ARC/hpc-spack/spacksites/Developing_on_Myriad.md

 ```
 The later commands are for working on a particular spack site, `site1`.
 You may well want to create and work on others - see the README.
 Indeed for your own experimentations create sites having names begining with your initials!
 We can consolidate efforts later.

-## Contributing envrionments back to the hpc-spack repo
+## Contributing environments back to the hpc-spack repo
 When you create an environment on one of your test sites on Myriad the definition of the environment, including tweaks made with `spack config edit` are part of the spack site and not the local copy of the hpc-spack code repo.
-When you are happy with the definition of a spack environment copy it to a spack environment definition .yaml file (aka a "template" in hpc-spack speak) in the directory `/home/james/hpc-spack/spacksites/spack-env-templates/dev1/build`.
+When you are happy with the definition of a spack environment copy it to a spack environment definition .yaml file (aka a "template" in hpc-spack speak) in the directory `hpc-spack/spacksites/spack-env-templates/dev1/build`.
 There it is in the local code repo copy, so you can (1) commit it and then (2) push it to github.
 For (2) you will need to set up a personal key for github `/lustre/home/ccspapp/.ssh`.

 You may well not want to develop and push file `spacksites/settings/spack_sites.ini` because this has a local path value edited to point to the spack sites on Myriad.